MBCProject/mbc-markdown/micro-behaviors/file-system/set-file-attr.md

 Set File Attributes
 ===================
-Malware sets the attributes of a file.
+Malware sets or modifies the attributes of a file.